 If your lawyer agrees that another person caused your injury, either through negligence or on purpose, you have a legal right to seek financial compensation.
 Your broken pelvis attorney acts as your advocate in settlement discussions and if necessary, in the courtroom.

 Get the Legal Help You Need

-Rizio Law Firm is your Riverside and Orange County resource for obtaining the compensation you are legally due.
-We help our Southern California clients every step of the way, from injury to damage recovery, with compassionate and caring representation.
+Rizio Lipinsky is your resource for obtaining the compensation you are legally due.
+We help our California clients every step of the way, from injury to damage recovery, with compassionate and caring representation.
 Please call us today at 888-292-8888 to schedule your first, cost-free meeting with our experienced staff, or send in our online contact form.